centreon/centreon-stream-connector-scripts/README.md

 # Elasticsearch

-## Elasticsearch from metrics events
+## Elasticsearch from metrics events: *elasticsearch/elastic-metrics.lua*

 This stream connector works with **metric events**.
 So you need them to be configured in Centreon broker.